camilotejeiro/android_quotes_display_apps/documentation/user_requirements.md

 #### A personal reminder.
 She would like to keep her notes in her cell-phone and display a new quote on Tap or at periodic Intervals.
-She install the Random Quotes Widget to display a random quote in her phone home screen at periodic intervals.
+She installs the Random Quotes Widget to display a random quote in her phone home screen at periodic intervals.

 ----